Blackies

 I often think this little three-year period of time has been my Tibetan three-year retreat or my bardo.
 The space between lives where I evaluate my previous life and make plans for the next.
 So much has changed inside my head.
 While ideas like karma and dependent origination (the causes and conditions of our lives are constantly unfolding in a specific context causing new conditions to arise), and depersonalization (it has little if anything to do with me) allow me to relax and know I control very little in this life, I also know I am not powerless.
 I can recognize what relationships can and cannot do for me.
 And I can find some sense of certainty, safety, and lots of love within my own self, which allows me to evaluate my relationships more accurately.
 Other people hurt me and other people healed me.
 Both/and.
 I can do a better job -- a different job -- of deciding who I keep close and who I let go.
 I can include myself in the circle of compassion and care.

 From Jon Kabat-Zinn's Full Catastrophe Living, “No matter how many scars we carry from what we have gone through and suffered in the past, our intrinsic wholeness is still here: what else contains the scars?
 None of us has to be a helpless victim of what was done to us or what was not done for us in the past, nor do we have to be helpless in the face of what we may be suffering now.
 We are also what was present before the scarring—our original wholeness, what was born whole.
 And we can reconnect with that intrinsic wholeness at any time, because its very nature is that it is always present.
 It is who we truly are.”
-I grow more and more familiar with my intrinsic wholeness every day; with every interaction I successfully navigate and process, I can rest easier in my Self, and my Self gets simultaneously more solid and more porous with every passing day.
-As I feel more secure, it is easy to see that I don't matter as much.
-In the best way, I don't matter as much -- I control very little.
-More and more, I am undefended, flexible, and adjusting to the ever evolving conditions.
-Emotions pass through me like a surfboard through a wave.
-Remember surfer strength?
-That ability to ride the waves with an open heart, vulnerability, and care continues to develop.
+As BTG constantly tells me, I am already ok.

 Now, if only I could stay on this wave...clarity, it seems, also ebbs and flows.
 Impermanence applies to everything.
-Meditation helps keep me balanced on the board, sailing through the air over crystal clear, invisible water.
+Meditation helps keep me balanced on the board -- my little strip of security -- sailing through the air over crystal clear, invisible water.
 Sallie Tisdale, in her great article "Self-Care for Future Corpses," writes, "Watch from inside yourself, unable to escape.
 Listen helplessly to the repeating chorus.
 Wait for the moment when you can witness yourself—that moment when you see yourself arising and abiding for less than no time at all, then falling away into nothing.
 The wave lifts from the sea, crests, breaks, and disappears back into the water.
 Nothing is lost.
 Wait for that moment.
 Wonder as your self appears and disappears.
 See the little girl, long gone, raise her head for a moment and wink.
 See the young woman fade from sight.
 See yourself going away....
 Know that your precious, infinitely beloved, and irreplaceable self will dissolve like a sand castle, grain by grain—and what a relief it is to know.
 You exist in a great space of knowing, filled with the shared ephemerality of all things.
 You are like a spring the size of the world that begins to unwind, and you smile because you know it’s going to keep unwinding forever.
 Lean back, throw your leg over the side of the chair, look around, and say oh.
 Say yes.
 Yes.
 Everything will be all right.
 It’s going to be all right.
 You are already completely well."

 Comments